The Gravity Group: Timberliner trains

 In 2008, The Gravity Group announced the development of their own wooden coaster trains called Timberliners.
 They are produced by Gravitykraft Corporation, a sister company to The Gravity Group.
-The Gravity Group promotes their trains as wooden coaster trains capable of steering smoothly through curves, resulting in a more comfortable and maintenance-friendly ride.
+The Gravity Group promotes their trains as wooden coaster trains capable of steering smoothly through curves and banked track, resulting in a more comfortable and maintenance-friendly ride.
 Timberliners were planned to debut on The Voyage at Holiday World for the 2010 season, but after three years of delays and issues, Holiday World officially cancelled the project on August 16, 2013.
-However, in 2011, Timberliners instead debuted on Wooden Warrior and Twister.
+In 2011, Timberliners instead debuted on Wooden Warrior and Twister.
 In 2013, Timberliners were installed on Hades as part of its transformation to Hades 360.

 The Gravity Group's Timberliner trains have since appeared on Roar-O-Saurus and Time Travel in 2014, The Cú Chulainn Coaster, Jungle Trailblazer (Oriental Heritage Jinan), Jungle Trailblazer (Fantawild Dreamland), Jungle Trailblazer (Oriential Heritage Wuhu), and Switchback in 2015, Timber and Jungle Trailblazer (Oriental Heritage Ningbo) in 2016, Jungle Trailblazer (Oriental Heritage Xiamen) and Mine Blower in 2017, Oscar's Wacky Taxi, Wood Express, and Jungle Trailblazer (Fantawild Asian Legend) in 2018, Kentucky Flyer in 2019, Wooden Dragons Roller Coaster in 2021, Leviathan and Tonnerre 2 Zeus in 2022, and The Bobcat in 2024.
+Timberliners will also run on Durango when it opens in 2027.